Carmine Pecorelli

 Carmine "Mino" Pecorelli ([ˈkarmine ˈmiːno pekoˈrɛlli]; 14 September 1928 – 20 March 1979) was an Italian journalist, shot dead in Rome a year after former prime minister Aldo Moro's 1978 kidnapping and subsequent killing.
-He was described as a "maverick journalist with excellent secret service contacts."
+He was described as a "maverick journalist with excellent secret service contacts".
 According to Pecorelli, Aldo Moro's kidnapping had been organized by a "lucid superpower" and was inspired by the "logic of Yalta".
-Pecorelli's name was on Licio Gelli's list of Propaganda Due masonic members, discovered in 1980 by the Italian police.
+Pecorelli's name was on Licio Gelli's list of Propaganda Due (P2) masonic members, discovered in 1980 by the Italian police.

-Pecorelli was killed in Rome's Prati district with four gunshots, on 20 March 1979.
-Former prime minister Giulio Andreotti was tried on charges of complicity in the murder of Pecorelli, but was acquitted along with his co-defendants that included Gaetano Badalamenti and Massimo Carminati, in 1999.
+Pecorelli was killed in Rome's Prati district, with four gunshots, on 20 March 1979.
+Former prime minister Giulio Andreotti was tried on charges of complicity in the murder of Pecorelli but was acquitted along with his co-defendants including Gaetano Badalamenti and Massimo Carminati, in 1999.
 Local prosecutors successfully appealed the acquittal and there was a retrial, which in 2002 convicted Andreotti and sentenced him to 24 years imprisonment.
-The Italian supreme court definitively acquitted Andreotti of the murder in 2003.
+Italy's Supreme Court of Cassation definitively acquitted Andreotti of the murder in 2003.

-Life
+Early life and education

 Pecorelli was born in Sessano del Molise, a small municipality in the province of Isernia.
-During the German occupation of Italy in World War II he briefly enrolled in Junio Valerio Borghese's private fascist militia Decima Flottiglia MAS, forging contacts which would later come in handy during his career as journalist.
+During the German occupation of Italy in World War II he briefly enrolled in Junio Valerio Borghese's private fascist militia Decima Flottiglia MAS, forging contacts which would later come in handy during his career as a journalist.
 Later, in 1944, he joined the Polish II Corps at Oratino, near Campobasso, where he was the youngest native volunteer (barely 16 years old) in the 111th Bridge Security Company.
 With the Company he fought against the Germans on several occasions, most notably at the Battle of Monte Cassino in May of that year.